Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Further crimes related to cybersecurity are defined in the Telecommunications Act.

-Are companies required to report cybercrime threats, attacks and breaches to the relevant authorities?
 Notwithstanding any sector-specific regulations, companies affected by cyberattacks are encouraged (albeit not required) to notify incidents to the Reporting and Analysis Centre for Information Assurance (MELANI).
 Companies can file a report with a simple message on MELANI’s website in an anonymised form.
+MELANI in turn set up a computer emergency response team and Switzerland has a Cybercrime Coordination Unit, which is a coordination unit against internet crime.